-- Gold found its mojo last week, as Iran sparked fear in the markets.
-However, it faded a bit as tensions quickly dissapated. - With gold now testing old highs, our positioning looks good particularly given that gold remains on a sell-signal currently.
-A reversal of the signal could suggest further highs to come. - We used the recent weakness to add to our GDX and IAU positions taking them back to full weightings. - Short-Term Positioning: Neutral - Last week: Hold positions. - This week: Hold positions - Stop-loss for whole position adjusted to \$137 - Long-Term Positioning: Neutral
+- Gold rallied sharply during the brief "Iran crisis" but has failed to breakout and hold new highs. - While gold is overbought short-term, the "buy signal" is very close to triggering.
+If gold can muster a rally and break above recent highs, it is likely we will see a further advance. - With gold now testing old highs, our positioning looks good particularly given that gold remains on a sell-signal currently.
+A reversal of the signal could suggest further highs to come. - We used the recent weakness to add to our GDX and IAU positions taking them back to full weightings. - Short-Term Positioning: Neutral - · Last week: Hold positions. - This week: Hold positions - Stop-loss for whole position adjusted to \$137 - Long-Term Positioning: Neutral